awsdocs/amazon-ec2-user-guide/doc_source/deregister-ami.md

 ## Last launched time<a name="deregister-ami-last-launched-time"></a>

 `LastLaunchedTime` is a timestamp that indicates when your AMI was last used to launch an instance\.
-AMIs that have not been used recently might be good candidates for deregistering or [deprecation](ami-deprecate.md)\.
+AMIs that have not been used recently to launch an instance might be good candidates for deregistering or [deprecation](ami-deprecate.md)\.

 **Note**
-When the AMI is used, there is a 24\-hour delay before that usage is reported\.
+When the AMI is used to launch an instance, there is a 24\-hour delay before that usage is reported\.
 `lastLaunchedTime` data is available starting April 2017\.

 ------